 Fixed-price contract?
 Go here instead.

-Keep in mind timing is critical here — you must file any dispute during the five days after the billing period closes.
-For example, freelancers must submit their hours for the prior week to you by Sunday at midnight UTC.
+Contacting our customer support team or requesting a refund does not qualify as filing a dispute; you must follow the steps below to officially file a dispute.
+Timing is critical here.
+You must file any dispute during the five days after the billing period has closed.
+For example, freelancers must submit their hours for the prior week to you by Sunday, at midnight UTC.
 You then have from Monday at noon UTC until Friday at midnight UTC to review those hours and file a dispute, if needed.

 File a dispute

 If you’ve requested a refund but time is running out to resolve the issue during the five-day review period, you should file a dispute.